-September 2019: Brain Aneurysm Awareness Month
+September is Brain Aneurysm Awareness Month

 September is National Brain Aneurysm Awareness Month, where organizations, specialists and affected parties work together to raise awareness of signs, symptoms and risk factors of cerebral aneurysms.
 Brain Aneurysm Awareness Month began in 2007 thanks to the Brain Aneurysm Foundation, and has become a nationally-recognized event.
 Leading into this month, here are a few facts to keep in mind about the causes, treatment and symptoms of brain aneurysms.

 Brain aneurysms have been mystified due to a myriad of misinformation.
 So, looking into Brain Aneurysm Awareness Month, what’s important to know?